alastria/alastria-node-besu/docs/binary-installation.md

 }
 }
 ```

 Notes:

 * By default, Nginx is running at port 80, we can modify this value as we needed.
-For example, we can fix the Nginx listener port using the RPC port of our Besu node, previously [set in the deployment](#optional-ports), 8545 by default, and use another internal port for our Besu RPC, minimizing the number of externally open ports and increasing the security of our node.
+For example, we can configure the Nginx listener port using the RPC port of our Besu node, previously [set up in the deployment](#optional-ports).
+By default, 8545 is the configured port for our Besu RPC , we can use a different port for the Besu RPC, and configure a redirection in Nginx from the default 8545 port, to a our customized port, minimizing the number of externally open ports and increasing the security of our node.

 * This configuration is set in order to accept query parameters.

-   * If there's no apikey parameter in the request, the response is 403, Forbidden
+   * If there is no apikey parameter in the request, the response is 403, Forbidden

-   * If there's apikey parameter but does not match with the one in the config, the response is 401, unauthorized
+   * If there is an apikey parameter but does not match with the one in the config, the response is 401, unauthorized

-   * If there's apikey parameter and the value match with the configuration's value, the request pass to the rpc port.
+   * If there is an apikey parameter and the value match with the configuration's value, the request passes to the rpc port.

 **4.** Restart Nginx service in order to take the changes effect.

 ```
 sudo systemctl restart nginx.service
 ```

 **5.** Test with a request. (for example)

 ```
 curl -v -X POST --data '{"jsonrpc":"2.0","method":"admin_peers","params":[],"id":1}' "http://<YOUR_NGINX_IP:YOUR_NGINX_PORT>?apikey=<YOUR_APIKEY_VALUE>"
 ```

 **6.** (Optional) Test in Metamask.

   * In Settings -> Networks -> Add Network -> Add network manually, in RPC section we must fill it with the entire url of our Nginx:

   ```
   http://<YOUR_NGINX_IP:YOUR_NGINX_PORT>?apikey=<YOUR_APIKEY_VALUE>
   ```